cambrion-vision/docs/docs/pipelines/observations.md

 sidebar_position: 3
 ---

-# The observation object
+# Handling results

 Document contents are typically highly complex.
 Especially when you want to incorporate layout information in the pipeline calculations.
+To efficiently handle document contents we introduced a specific data structure named **observation**.

 We modeled the structure of the observation with that in mind.
 There is a number of things that can be represented with an observation:
 - Layout information data (like location)